GET HARD RESULTS. Start here

 Communicate with Your Partner

-Communication is a two-way street down the highway of love (or something like that).
-Taking time to communicate your needs is just as important as asking them what you could be doing more of, or better.
+Communication is a two-way street.
+Taking time to communicate your needs is just as important as asking them of your partner — what you could be doing more of, or differently.

 For instance, your partner may not even be worried about how long you can or can’t last.
 Maybe they prefer clitoral stimulation over penetration.
 Maybe sex doesn’t actually “do it” for them regardless of how long you can last.